jeremenichelli/personal-site/posts/2016-08-05-building-a-component-based-app-polymer.md

 ---
 title: Building a component based app with Polymer
-excerpt: Developers have been trying to find a solution to architecture on complex web applications.
-The most recent answer to that are components, divide an interface in smaller and autonomous blocks to conquer maintainability and scalability.
+excerpt: The most recent answer to build and scale complex web applications are components, divide an interface in smaller and autonomous blocks to conquer maintainability and scalability.
+I'm going to explore how developing a component-based app with Polymer looks like and the current state of its ecosystem.
+lastModified: 2016-08-08
 ---

+_This writing belongs to a serie of articles about using components with [Vue][vue-article], [React][react-article], Polymer and [Angular 2][angular-article]._

 In this case I will go through my thoughts and feelings on developing a web application using [Polymer][polymer], a library written by Google developers built on top of native web technologies.

-_This writing belongs to a serie of articles about using components with [Vue][vue-article], [React][react-article], Polymer and [Angular 2][angular-article]._

 ## Introduction to Polymer

 Instead of redefining how views should render or being heavily tied to complex data flow concepts, Polymer simply acts as a wrapper for modern and native web techonologies.

-These technologies are **HTML imports** to modularize the project, **web components** to create reusable elements, **template** tags and **Shadow DOM** for render trees and styles encapsulation.
+These technologies are **HTML imports** to modularize the project, **web components** to create reusable elements, `template` tags and **Shadow DOM** for render trees and styles encapsulation.

 ### HTML Imports